DanielFrydman/rails-scraper/README.md

 ## :pushpin: Information
 You can test the application in the following URL: **https://rails-scraper.onrender.com**.
 <br>
-This project uses [ZenRows](https://www.zenrows.com/). and the key will expire in 12 days and have limited use, you must hurry up.
+This project uses [ZenRows](https://www.zenrows.com/).
+My key will expire in 12 days and have limited use, you must hurry up.
 <br>
 The PostgreSQL and Redis DB in Render will be erased after 90 days.